haithienld/CheatSheet/CoralBoard.md

 #### If cannot use mdt shell please check connection between board and host. we can not using mdt shell when we use both wifi and OTG line

+If Coral dont connect to Mornitor use export DISPLAY=:0.0